maxkossek/maxkossek.github.io/_posts/2019-03-29-how-to-design-programs.md

 ---

 <img style="float: right; width: 25%; margin: 0 1rem;" src="/assets/images/book-covers/htdp-cover.jpg" alt="How to Design Programs Book Cover">

-How to Design Programs gives a 6 step "design recipe" that can be used to systematically create more complex programs.
-Felleisen stresses the importance of planning and writing specifications for your code.
+*How to Design Programs* gives a 6 step "design recipe" that can be used to systematically create more complex programs.
+Felleisen stresses the importance of planning and writing specifications for your code.[^book]

 1. From Problem Analysis to Data Definitions (Analyze problem statement)
 2. Signature, Purpose Statement, Header (What does my function compute?)